Financial Aid

 GI Bill® (Federal VA Educational Benefits)

 Post 9/11, or Chapter 33, is the primary educational benefit used by students at CVCC.
 Students must apply to use this benefit.
 For the service member, the application for educational benefits can be made online at www.va.gov or by completing VA Form 22-1990 and submitting it to the VA Regional Processing Office.
-For the dependent of a service member, the veteran/service member must transfer benefits to their dependent; then, like the application process for the veteran, the dependent student can apply online at www.va.gov or by completing VA Form 221990e.
-Once the VA office has processed the application, a letter of eligibility is mailed to the student to present to the college.
+For the dependent of a service member, the veteran/service member must transfer benefits to their dependent.
+Then, like the application process for the veteran, the dependent student can apply online at www.va.gov or by completing VA Form 21-990e.
+Once the VA office has processed the application, a letter of eligibility is mailed to the student, who should then present it to the college.

 Students are responsible for any tuition and fees not covered by the Post 9/11 GI Bill®.
-The letter of eligibility from the VA Regional Processing Office will detail the percentage covered and the number of months of eligibility the student has available.
+The letter of eligibility from the VA Regional Processing Office will detail the percentage covered and the number of months of eligibility available to the student.
 In general, the VA pays the percentage of tuition and fees outlined in the certificate of eligibility to the school.
 The VA also pays book stipends and living allowances to the student.

 Montgomery GI Bill® or Chapter 30; Montgomery GI Selected Reserve (MGIB-SR) or Chapter 1606; and the Reserve Educational Assistance Program (REAP) or Chapter 1607 are federal VA educational benefits paid directly to the student who is a veteran or current service member.
 The student must apply to use this benefit online or with VA Form 22-1990.
 Once the VA office has processed the application, a letter of eligibility is mailed to the student to present to the College.

-Vocational Rehabilitation and Education (VR&E), or Chapter 31, is for the veteran student with a service-connected disability.
+Vocational Rehabilitation and Education (VR&E), also known as Chapter 31, is designed for veteran students with a service-connected disability.
 Application information can be found here or by calling 1-800-827-1000.
 An authorization form from the student’s VA case manager is required to be submitted to the college.
-This authorization form will list the terms and conditions for the student.
+This authorization form outlines the terms and conditions applicable to the student.
 In general, tuition, fees, and books are paid for by the VA, and the student also receives a living allowance.

 Survivors and Dependents Educational Assistance (DEA) or Chapter 35 and Marine Gunnery Sergeant John David Fry Scholarship (Fry Scholarship) are for students who are dependents of a veteran.
 The student may apply online or use the VA Form 22-5490.
 Once the VA office has processed the application, a certificate of eligibility is mailed to the student to present to the College.
 DEA/Chapter 35 benefits are paid to the student.
 The Fry Scholarship benefits will be paid the same as the Post 9/11 or Chapter 33 benefits referred to previously.